XQEX/fullstack_g6/README.md

 ##Developer manual

 ### Steps to setup project for developers
-Clone our repository to your pc
-Make two terminals by using the `cd` command
+Clone our repository to your pc and then make two terminals by using the `cd` command